Understanding and enhancing the distinction between self and non/altered self

 Dissecting and rewiring (multi)cellular circuits to uncover and develop immune-based/like mechanisms for disease treatment and prevention

-The immune system has a remarkable ability to distinguish between healthy (self) and non-healthy (non/altered self) cells and eliminate only the latter.
+The immune system has a remarkable ability to distinguish between healthy (self) and unhealthy (non/altered self) cells and eliminate only the latter.
 This process can depend on a single cell or millions of cells that transmit information to one another.

 Using and developing genetic and genomic tools we aim to augment, redirect, and generate new types of immune responses to eliminate and reprogram “altered self” cells, including cancer, senescent, virally infected, and other types of dysfunctional disease driving cells.